n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.rundeck.md

 # Rundeck

-The Rundeck node allows you to automate work in Rundeck, and integrate Rundeck with other applications. n8n has built-in support for executing jobs and getting metadata.
+Use the Rundeck node to automate work in Rundeck, and integrate Rundeck with other applications. n8n has built-in support for executing jobs and getting metadata.

 On this page, you'll find a list of operations the Rundeck node supports and links to more resources.